Off Reservation Gaming

-The Indian Gaming Regulatory Act provides many exceptions for tribal governments to promote casinos on newly acquired land in metropolitan and urban areas.
+The Indian Gaming Regulatory Act provides many exceptions for tribal governments to promote casinos on newly acquired land.
 Current controversial examples of clear exceptions are the Lytton Band of Pomo promoting a casino in San Pablo and the Federated Indians of the Graton Rancheria promoting a casino on the outskirts of Rohnert Park.
 Previous Congressional exceptions include the United Auburn Indian Community in Placer County and Paskenta Band of Nomiaki Indians in Tehama County.

 The following exceptions avoid the Governor’s concurrence and review by the Secretary of the Interior.